asemfi/asemfi/README.md

 ### Hi there 👋

 # 💫 About Me:
-IT Intern<br>Graduate Student in Software Engineering<br>Looking to lunch my early career as a Software Developer<br>Have a great passion for Machine Learning<br>Web Development, Android Development<br>Technology Enthusiasts
+IT Professional<br>Graduate Student in Software Engineering<br>Looking to develop my early career as a Software Developer<br>Have a great passion for Machine Learning<br>Web Development, Android Development<br>Technology Enthusiasts

 ## 🌐 Socials: